MANSA: Learning Fast and Slow in Multi-Agent Systems: Conclusion

 \section{Conclusion}

-In this paper, we presented MANSA, a novel MARL framework tool for enhancing performance of IL training under a limited number of CL calls.
+In this paper, we presented MANSA, a novel MARL framework for enhancing performance of IL training under a limited number of CL calls.
 MANSA combines IL and CL in a way that enables IL to leverage the benefits of CL while minimising the complexity burden and limitations of representational constraints suffered by CL methods.
-Similarly, MANSA mitigates the issues suffered by IL such as its inability to efficiently solve coordination tasks and lack of convergence guarantees.
+Conversely, MANSA mitigates the issues suffered by IL such as its inability to efficiently solve some coordination tasks and lack of convergence guarantees.
 In so doing, MANSA provides a framework that leverages each algorithm class and removes the split between IL and CL MARL training methods.
-Our theoretical results show that MANSA preserves MARL convergence guarantees and improves outcomes for IL and our empirical analyses presents a detailed suite of experimental results on normal form games, LBF, and SMAC.
-In all these domains, MANSA improves performance, reduces failure modes all the meanwhile minimising its use of CL.
-The core ideas in this paper relate to switching between two classes of learners in MARL.
-In future work, we will consider the natural extension of the framework to encompass switching between various CL methods to leverage the benefits of their various factorisations (as well as IL).
-Beyond that, we envisage the ideas in this paper can be extended more broadly across machine learning wherever there exists a tradeoff between optimisation which requires expensive computation and computational expedience and inexpensiveness.
+Our theory proves MANSA preserves MARL convergence guarantees and improves MARL outcomes.
+Our empirical analyses present a detailed suite of experimental including LBF and SMAC --- in all these domains, MANSA improves performance, reduces failure modes all the meanwhile minimising its use of CL.
+In future, we will consider the natural extension of the framework to encompass switching between various CL methods to leverage the benefits of their various factorisations.